Accessibility

-The museum entrance is located on Redlands Road, Reading, RG1 5EX.
-Find out more about getting here.
+We’re located on Redlands Road, Reading, RG1 5EX.

-If you need to park, you can use one of the two bays reserved for disabled parking in front of the museum.
-Alternatively, there are three reserved bays in the University of Reading car park on Acacia Road.
+If you’re driving and require parking, there are two disabled parking bays in front of the museum, and three disabled parking bays in the adjacent University of Reading car park on Acacia Road.

 Wheelchair access